 DATEPART returns seconds as 00.

-Default Returned for a datepart That Is Not in a date Argument
+Default Returned for a datepart That Isn't in a date Argument

-If the date argument data type does not have the specified datepart,
+If the date argument data type doesn't have the specified datepart,

 DATEPART will return the default for that datepart only when a literal is specified for date.